Confirming or dispelling facts commonly attributed to the Julia Wallace murder case.

 Crucial Errors in Gannon’s Masterpiece:

-Gannon’s document on the case (which is certainly more of a document than a book, and in dire need of an editor) contains a number of very crucial errors which could swing someone’s view of the verdict and therefore must be addressed.
+Gannon’s document on the case (which is certainly more of a research document than a book) contains a number of very crucial errors which could swing someone’s view of the verdict and therefore must be addressed.
 The manuscript is so long I will have to update it as I go and edit more in:

 - Wallace said Julia never wore a mackintosh.